-Yair Y. Galil is an associate in the New York office of Gibson Dunn, where he is a member of the Firm's Global Finance Practice.
+Yair Y. Galil is Of Counsel in the New York office of Gibson Dunn, where he is a member of the Firm's Global Finance Practice Group.
 He has represented a variety of clients – including sponsors, issuers, financial institutions and investment funds – in complex financing transactions.
 The business contexts for these transactions have ranged from ordinary-course credit increases and refinancings to pivotal credit such as acquisition financings and debtor-in-possession and bankruptcy exit financings, as well as special-circumstances transactions such as debt buybacks and covenant relief amendments.

 Mr. Galil earned his Juris Doctor in 2004 from Columbia Law School, where he was a James Kent Scholar and an Alexander Hamilton Fellow, and served on the editorial board of the Columbia Business Law Review.
 He received his M.B.A. from Columbia Business School in 2004 and was elected to Beta Gamma Sigma.
 Before commencing his graduate studies, Mr. Galil served from 1996 to 2000 in the Israeli Defense Forces, in which he holds the rank of captain.
 Mr. Galil graduated from Columbia College as Salutatorian of the class of 1996, with a Bachelor of Arts degree summa cum laude in Economics and Political Science, and was elected to Phi Beta Kappa.
 Prior to joining Gibson Dunn, Mr. Galil was an associate in the New York office of Jones Day.